Unwanted snakes, especially common garter snakes, may appear in the spring basking on your patio or front steps. Where

 Mice can be controlled by removing their food sources, nesting sites, or by trapping them.
 Store dog food, birdseed, etc., in metal garbage cans with tight fitting lids, remove woodpiles stacked adjacent to or in the house or garage, and seal up cracks to prevent entry.

-If using bird feeders around your house, try moving them further way to deter rodents that are attracted to fallen seed.
+If using bird feeders around your home, try moving them further away to deter rodents that are attracted to fallen seed.